kaiakamatsu/BENG183-Classification/Classification.md

 ## Neural networks
 A neural network consists of an input layer, _n_ hidden layers, and an output layer.
 Each node in the layer have a specific weight and bias attached to them, and all layers are connected.
-As we train the model, we adjust the weight and bias of nodes so that we result in a more accurate model (through gradient descent).
+As we train the model, we adjust the weight and bias of nodes, through techniques like gradient descent, so that it results in a more accurate model.

 **STEPS**<br>
 **1.** Prepare the data and preprocess. <br>